 Clothes can be a little harder to get rid of (even if they are new with tags) but can be easier to sell if sold in bulk.
 There are even companies that will pay you money for old clothes, just by their weight.

-Toys can shift quite well, but it can depend on the time of year.
+Toys can shift quite well, depending on the time of year.
 Lego is always popular, with completed sets often attracting good money.
-For incomplete sets, you can sell lego (like clothes) by its weight.
+For incomplete sets, you can sell lego (like clothes) by weight.
 If you have some dotted around the house, see the best places to sell Lego.

 There are lots of options you have when it comes to selling your old items. eBay is often people’s first choice, but it does come with fees.
 You could sell through your social media accounts to friends or a wider audience with Facebook Marketplace, which is free to use but doesn’t have quite so many customers compared to eBay.
 Or, if you don’t want to use an online method and you’re happy with early mornings, why not take a look at car boot sales?